Asher256/puppet-lizardfs/README.md

 ## Overview

-The puppet-lizardfs module lets you use Puppet to install and configure LizardFS, the open source distributed file system https://github.com/lizardfs/lizardfs
+The puppet-lizardfs module lets you use Puppet to install and configure LizardFS.

+LizardFS is an open source distributed file system, highly available, scalable and ready to use.

 ## Requirements